zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/variables-declaration-and-initialization.md

 }
 ```

-The following example shows how to declare variables using the `var` keyword which is supported after version 1.4.0.0.
+The following example shows how to declare variables using the `var` keyword, which is supported after version 1.4.0.0.

 ```csharp
 public static void Example2()